SpotifyAPPFall2024/SpotifyAPPFall2024.github.io/README.md

 ---

 ## Spotify App
-> Enhanced function and features of Spotify Application with current queue playlist, podcast transcriptions, and enable real-time collaborative playlist management.
+> Enhanced function and features of Spotify Application with various features that actual spotify app doesn't have.

 ### Features
 - Adding current queue playlist